nunoatgithub/shm-rpc-bridge/benchmark/README.md

 This script will:
 - Check your Python version
-- Install required dependencies (posix-ipc)
+- Install required dependencies (posix-ipc, orjson)
 - Clean up any leftover resources
 - Run the benchmark
 - Display results